Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

     - **Backend host type**: App service

-    - **Backend host name**: select the Secondary Web App (named like `bcdrsecondarysiteXXX.azurewebsites.net`) that's in the BCDRPaaSSecondarySite resource group
+    - **Backend host name**: Select the Secondary Web App (named like `bcdrsecondarysiteXXX.azurewebsites.net`) that's in the BCDRPaaSSecondarySite resource group.

     ![The Add a backend pane with previously specified values entered.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image308-g.png "The Add a backend pane with previously specified values entered.")

-60. Select **Add** to create the backend pool
+60. Select **Add** to create the backend pool.

 61. Select the **plus** button on the **Routing rules** box.